Insider Tips for First-time Travelers to India

 - The Indian power sockets are different from anywhere else in the world.
 They can come in various shapes and sizes.
 The most common ones are usually suitable for 3-pin plugs.
 It is recommended to bring a power adapter with you and if it doesn't work in India, you can borrow one from your hotel.

-- Toilet tissues are rarely found in public restrooms in India and are usually expensive and low quality.
+- Toilet tissues are rarely found in public restrooms in India and are usually expensive and of low quality.
 Carry your own supplies.

 Female travelers to India